FOAT® Training Program:

 This training currently qualifies you to use following designations based on fulfillment of the proper certification requirements in advanced levels:

-• “Certified Focusing Trainer: Specialization in FOAT®” or “Certified Focusing Professional: Specialization in FOAT®” or “Certified Focusing-Oriented Therapist (FOT): Specialization in FOAT®”
+“Certified Focusing Professional: Specialization in Focusing-Oriented Expressive Arts (FOAT®)” or “Certified Focusing-Oriented Therapist (FOT): Specialization in Focusing-Oriented Expressive Arts (FOAT®)”

 This training program is meant specifically for FOAT® (Focusing-Oriented Expressive Arts).
 It focuses on integrating Focusing and expressive arts into your setting (can be psychotherapy, social work, education, coaching, wellness, personal growth, arts, etc.).
 This training program is not meant for training to become a therapist or for any other certifications outside of the designations in the 2 bullet points above.
 You can only call yourself an "Expressive Arts Therapist" if you have the proper training.